UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_21.md

 Notes:

-We can also specify our `weights` parameter so that points that are closer, have add more meaning to the prediction than points that are further away.
+We can also specify our `weights` parameter so that points that are closer, have more meaning to the prediction than points that are further away.

 ---